amituttam/notes/docs/networking/dns.rst

 #.
 DNS database does not only deal with IP Addresses of hosts but
    contains different types of entries.

 #.
-Single piece on info from the DNS database is called a *RR (Resource
+Single piece of info from the DNS database is called a *RR (Resource
    Record)*.

 #.
 Each record has a type associated with it describing the sort of data